kennyLtv/bushy-packs-old/README.md

 ### scripting/

 Any .sp file in this folder is compiled with sourcemod.
 You need to have sourcemod already installed to be able to compile.
+I use the merge folder to move any of my dependencies'.

 ### delete.txt